Bryan-TranLu/Project_3/README.md

 ## Usage
+It is less overwhelming to interact with the app on the user interface by running the command `streamlit run FILENAME.py` in your terminal.
+Note: Make sure you are in the proper directory when you run this.
+Once you run this command, a webpage will open where you can intuitively interact with the code.
+However, more for tech-savvy users you can check out the solidity file, compile, and deploy it to see the mechanisms of the backend code.

 ### Code
 Code for the backend is primarily stored in the XXXX.sol file LINK HERE.
 Therein, the contract RealEstateToken is created.